HybridEidolon/eid-ffxiv-plugins/README.md

 For World of Warcraft players, this behaves similarly to the UI scaling option there, except instead of a base resolution of 1024x768, it is 1280x720.

-Minitalk bubbles and chat log are not currently affected.
+Chat log is not currently affected.

 # License